 In the case of United States v.
 Brian Keith Bishop, No. 13–4356, 2014 WL 292695 (4th Cir.
 Dec.
 11, 2013), the Fourth Circuit joined the other federal circuit courts by agreeing that proof of general knowledge of the illegality of the conduct is sufficient to convict a person of a willful violation of US export laws.

-The above shows that having internal policies and controls for ITAR compliance is critical to minimizing the impact of ITAR fines and penalties.
+The above shows that having internal policies and controls for ITAR compliance is critical to minimizing the impact of ITAR compliance penalties and fines.
 See information about how to get ITAR certification.

 To meet the various ITAR requirements, companies in the import and export industry should also have internal policies and controls that address.